 A good master password meets these criteria:

 - The password should be at least 20 characters long.
-Twenty is a safe minimum because even if someone tries to brute-force, it will take a long time to guess a password longer than 20 characters.
+Personally, I don’t count the characters; my passwords are usually 6-10 words long, obviously not dictionary words for added obscurity.
+Twenty characters is a safe minimum because even if someone tries to brute-force, it will take a long time to guess a password longer than 20 characters.

 - The longer the password, the better.
 That’s because modern computers can guess millions of passwords per second.
 But they will still be trying for years if your password is long enough.